Desirable Difficulties

 Real-life examples

-At the gym, doing a heavier squat may feel tough at the time, but then you come back stronger at the next workout.
+In the gym, a heavier squat may feel tough at the time, but it is what your muscles need to be stronger at the next workout.

-At work, feedback may sting, but it often leads to sharper thinking and better output.
+At work, a tough appraisal may sting, but it can lead to sharper thinking and better output.

-In conversation, telling the difficult truth rather than a comfortable lie can help the situation move forward with clarity.
+In conversation, telling the difficult truth rather than the comfortable lie can help the situation move forward with more honesty and long-term clarity.

-In life, choosing the version that makes you take a breath and dig in, not the one that makes you run home for a box set, duvet week.
+The awkward, annoying beginner stage is often where the most improvement happens.
+Desirable difficulty can mean making the choice that makes you take a breath and dig in, not the one that makes you run home for a box set and duvet day.

 Try this today